viceculjak/virachem-frontend/README.md

 - **Company Pages**: About Us with full registration details and company leadership

 ### Design & UX
+- **Compact Layout**: Aggressive 40-50% reduction in spacing for efficient information density
 - **Mobile Hamburger Menu**: Slide-in drawer navigation for mobile devices with backdrop overlay
 - **Responsive Design**: Mobile-first approach with simplified product cards and optimized layouts
 - **Toast Notifications**: Real-time feedback with Sonner for form submissions